open5e/open5e/source/monsters/tome-of-beasts/S/scorpions/stygian-fat-tailed-scorpion.rst

 **Sting.** *Melee Weapon Attack:* +5 to hit, reach 5 ft., one creature.
-*Hit:* 1 piercing damage, plus 21 (6d6) poison damage and the target is poisoned until it completes a short or long rest.
+*Hit:* 1 piercing damage, plus 21 (6d6) poison damage and the target is :ref:`srd:poisoned` until it completes a short or long rest.
 A successful DC 10 Constitution saving throw reduces the poison damage to half and